wdi-hk-sep-2014/baller/README.md

 baller
 ======

-A ball game in your browser
+A ball game which uses the accelerometer in mobile devices to control a ball on the screen.